jennyqsun/pycedrus/README.md

 if fail to open the serial port, type the following command line in terminal:

-sudo usermod -a -G tty username
+- sudo usermod -a -G tty username
-sudo usermod -a -G dialout username
+- sudo usermod -a -G dialout username

-then reboot the machine

-sudo reboot
+- sudo reboot